amplitude/redux-query/docs/flow.md

 title: Flow Support
 ---

-redux-query, redux-query-react, and redux-query-interface-suepragent all come with built-in [Flow](https://flow.org/) types.
+redux-query, redux-query-react, and redux-query-interface-superagent all come with built-in [Flow](https://flow.org/) types.
 You should be able to take advantage of these types without any change to your flow configuration.
 These types have no effect if you are not using Flow.

 ## Importing types